bcinarli/help-desk-sample/README.md

 ## Notes
 For _SPA_'s page data, static Rest API is used in [app/rest-data]().
 In real life applications, the system can easily change to support a real Rest API server.

+For the working style of backoffice, the _Live Chat_ application assumes, single agent is present and can talk with multiple clients simultaneously.
+However, a client only talk with this agent.
+Also chat sessions always start by client.